 Unless you own an older Ferrari model that meets these qualifications, like a 1985 Ferrari Testarossa, you may not be able to get classic car insurance.

 Exotic and luxury car insurance

-You may be able to find an insurance provider to insure your Ferrari if they offer exotic or luxury car insurance policies.
-To determine the potential cost of Ferrari insurance, you may be able to gauge based on average rates for the most expensive cars to insure, although even these have a lower MSRP compared to newer Ferrari models.
+Some insurance providers offer exotic or luxury car insurance policies.
+You may be able to gauge the potential cost of Ferrari insurance based on average rates for the most expensive cars to insure, although even these have a lower MSRP compared to newer Ferrari models.

 For example, a 2023 Porsche Panamera has an MSRP of $135,200 and a 2023 Tesla Model X starts at $120,000 for the base model.
 Most new Ferrari models cost significantly more than both of these vehicles, which means the cost of insurance will likely be much higher.

-Like classic cars and sports cars, your Ferrari may need to meet certain requirements to be considered a luxury vehicle.
-Depending on the insurer, your car may need to have a certain value and must meet various specs in terms of performance and speed to be classified as a luxury model.
+Like classic cars and sports cars, a Ferrari will typically need to meet certain requirements — like having a specific value or meeting various specs in terms of performance and speed — to be considered a luxury vehicle.

 Why don’t insurance companies cover Ferraris?

 There are several reasons why many standard insurance companies will not provide insurance for Ferraris.
 Although these reasons primarily boil down to the risk of a costly claim, there are two main components: